le-oasis/Modern-Data-Engineer/README.md

 - This repository is a work in progress and is not complete.
 - The contents of this repo are written with macOS and Linux systems in mind.

-## Pre-requisites

-Docker: Docker is a set of platform as a service (PaaS) products that use OS-level virtualization to deliver software in packages called containers.

-- Docker Image: A Docker image is a file used to execute code in a Docker container.
-Docker Images act as a set of instructions to build a Docker container, like a template.
-Docker Images also act as the starting point when using Docker.

-    * An image resembles a snapshot in virtual machine (VM) environments.

-- Dockerfile: A Dockerfile is a text document that contains all the commands a user could call on the command line to assemble an image.

-- Docker Compose: A tool for defining and running multi-container Docker applications.

-    - With docker-compose, we can create a YAML file to define the services and, with a single command, spin everything up or tear it all down.
-    - This process's most significant pain points revolve around consistency and runtime guarantees.
-    - Often, what works locally for you may operate with a different level of finesse (or at all) for other engineers (so beware; there might/will be bugs).

-Container: A container is a standard unit of software that packages up code and all its dependencies so the application runs quickly and reliably from one computing environment to another.

-Gitpod: Gitpod is an open-source platform for automated and ready-to-code development environments that blends into the existing dev workflow.

-    - We will use Gitpod as our development environment.
-    - It ships with a built-in Docker instance to run docker-compose commands in the cloud.

-- YAML: YAML is a powerful language that can be used for configuration files, messages between applications, and saving application state.

 ---
 # Tech Stack